marcusoftnet/marcusoftnet.github.io/_posts/2014-01-27-repost-the-time-when-we-did-lean-backwards.md

 As for the checkout-functionality we could have handled that manually.
 You know, send an email (yes, as simple as [mailto](http://en.wikipedia.org/wiki/Mailto)) and have a couple of guys managing it on the backend.
 It would have been messy, but it could be in place in a day or two probably.
 *And then the feedback would have started to come to us.*

 We would now, from the eyes of the public (and others in the company), have a working cart.
 Not fully featured and sure not fully implemented, since we still are faking it.
 But now we could start filling the functionality out with real code.
-And doing so where the manual management hurted the most first.
+And doing so where the manual management hurt the most first.

 [![Software features and how they are used](http://codebetter.com/marcushammarberg/files/2014/01/features-used.jpg)](http://codebetter.com/marcushammarberg/files/2014/01/features-used.jpg)Picture from <http://pragprog.com/magazines/2011-02/way-of-the-agile-warrior>